 Method Complaints about Part D prescription drugs - Contact Information CALL 1-855-766-1456 Calls to this number are free.
-From October 1 to March 31, you can call us 7 days a week from 8 a.m. to 8 p.m.
-From April 1 to September 30, you can call us Monday through Friday from 8 a.m. to 8 p.m.
-A messaging system is used after hours, weekends and on federal holidays.

-Method Complaints about Part D prescription drugs - Contact Information TTY 711 Calls to this number are free.
-From October 1 to March 31, you can call us 7 days a week from 8 a.m. to 8 p.m.
-From April 1 to September 30, you can call us Monday through Friday from 8 a.m. to 8 p.m.
-A messaging system is used after hours, weekends and on federal holidays.
-WRITE Appeals & Grievances Medicare Operations 7700 Forsyth Boulevard Saint Louis, MO 63105 MEDICARE WEBSITE You can submit a complaint about our plan directly to Medicare.
-To submit an online complaint to Medicare go to www.medicare.gov/MedicareComplaintForm/home.aspx
+Between October 1 and March 31, representatives are available Monday-Sunday, 8 a.m. to 8 p.m.
+Between April 1 and September 30, representatives are available Monday-Friday, 8 a.m. to 8 p.m.
+TTY 711 Calls to this number are free.
+Between October 1 and March 31, representatives are available Monday-Sunday, 8 a.m. to 8 p.m.
+Between April 1 and September 30, representatives are available Monday-Friday, 8 a.m. to 8 p.m.
+FAX 1-844-273-2671 WRITE Appeals & Grievances Medicare Operations 7700 Forsyth Boulevard Saint Louis, MO 63105 MEDICARE WEBSITE You can submit a complaint about Wellcare Giveback (HMO) directly to Medicare.
+To submit an online complaint to Medicare go to www.medicare.gov/MedicareComplaintForm/home.aspx .

-Where to send a request asking us to pay for our share of the cost for medical care or a drug you have received
+Where to send a request asking us to pay for our share of the cost for medical care or a drug you have received have received from a provider, see Chapter 7 (Asking us to pay our share of a bill you have received for covered medical services or drugs).

-For more information on situations in which you may need to ask us for reimbursement or to pay a bill you have received from a provider, see Chapter 7 (Asking us to pay our share of a bill you have received for covered medical services or drugs).
+For more information on situations in which you may need to ask us for reimbursement or to pay a bill you